Publications

 A network, in today’s digital world, is about instant access, connectivity, communication, quick exchange of ideas and resources, as well as about possibilities of creation and collaboration.
 The technological innovations of the past decade have made it easier to stay connected through social networking platforms, as well as to create online communication and research hubs that foster creative, professional, and academic collaborations.
 Speaking from experience, I can attest that technological innovations also make it possible to create different networks relatively quickly, with little to no cost, and without relying on the expertise of programmers or IT support.
 Building a network can start quickly, single-handedly, and spread widely and even globally with the help of other established networks and social media platforms.

-KEYWORDS: Fashion Scholars Network, Canadian Fashion
+KEYWORDS: Fashion Scholars Network, Canadian Fashion, Fashion Culture

 Cultural Topographies of the New Berlin (New York: Berghahn, 2017)